isaaclee12/Become-The-Generous-Bezos/README.old.md

 Disclaimer: This is not meant to be a journalistically accurate tool in any way, it's more of a for fun project.

+## TODO:

+- First, before anything else, Complete all "TODO" tags

+- Functionality:
+    - Fix the names on each need-item
+    - Add in the images for each need-item
+    - Add counter
+    - Add reset button

+- CSS:
+    - Add spacing between the counter and buttons
+    - Add a background behind just the counters
+    - Stylize the buttons
+    - Stylize the other buttons similarly

+- Make sure everything is ADA compliant

+- Documentation
+- Deploy on Replit
+- Github README

 ### The Wealth:
 Jeff Bezos' approximated wealth was estimated to be $202 billion in 2020